Former Georgia schools superintendent John Barge qualified Monday to take another shot at the office.

-Barge broke with Deal over the governor's proposed 2012 constitutional amendment to let the state create local charter schools.
-The amendment passed with 58.58 percent of the vote.
+Barge broke with Deal in 2012 over the governor's proposed constitutional amendment that would have let the state create charter schools in any county and divert tax money to support them.
+Voters soundly defeated the proposal.

 This year, Barge will go up against incumbent State School Superintendent Richard Woods, who he beat in the 2010 primary.
 Democrat Sid Chapman also qualified Monday to run for the seat.

 Qualifying runs through noon Friday for the May 22 primaries and nonpartisan general election.

 Juvenile Court Judge Greg Price will be on the nonpartisan ballot, along with Superior Court Judge Billy Sparks.
 Chief Superior Court Judge Tami Colston announced early this year she was retiring and, so far, attorney Kay Ann Wetherington is signed up to run for the vacant seat.

 Top vote-getters in the nonpartisan judge races will win outright.
 Winners of the party primaries will advance to the Nov.
 6 general election.

 Republican Tom Graves of Ranger qualified Monday to seek another two-year term in Congress representing the 14th District covering Northwest Georgia.

 Floyd County's incumbent state lawmakers, Sen. Chuck Hufstetler and Reps.
 Eddie Lumsden, Christian Coomer and Katie Dempsey — all Republicans — also signed up to run for another two years.